brandonpittman/nikki/README.md

-    nikki help [COMMAND]  # Describe available commands or one specific command nikki new ENTRY       # Creates a new entry in the Nikki journal. nikki open            # Open current year's journal file in editor. nikki setup           # Creates new Nikki and config files.
+    nikki help [COMMAND]  # Describe available commands or one specific command nikki new ENTRY       # Creates a new entry in the Nikki journal. nikki open            # Open current year's journal file in editor. nikki publish YEAR    # Save a MultiMarkdown-formatted version of a Nikki journal. nikki setup           # Creates new Nikki and config files.

 ## Examples